INTERVIEW: Meet at MIA, a free museum program for adults

 Each Thursday, a new event is held at Target Park, such as a bike night, a movie in the park, or even a concert.

-For more details, watch 5 Eyewitness News’ interview with Anna Dilliard in the video above.
+For more details, watch 5 EYEWITNESS NEWS anchor Alex Jokich’s interview with MIA employee Anna Dilliard in the video above.